pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 * Make the aliens move more quickly as the player’s score goes up.

 * Add a rare red alien which is worth 50 points.
-The “space invaders” bundle of images, which you added to the project, includes a red alien.
+The “Space aliens” bundle of images, which you added to the project, includes a red alien.
+It also includes lots of other colours if you want to choose a different one!

 * Add some left-to-right randomness to where the aliens start.